BakingBrains/Progressive_GAN-ProGAN-_implementation/README.md

 Edit the configurations according to your specification in <i>config.py</i></br>
 Run the *train.py* file to start the training

-A log folder will be created to trace the traning of ProGAN.
-You can check it by running it using tensorboard</br>
+A log folder will be created to trace the training of ProGAN.
+You can check using tensorboard</br>

 ```
 tensorboard --logdir logs